Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

-\structure{Summarise the method} To optimize the control of a non-Markovian open quantum system, we propose to make use of the ideas above and split the computation into two steps.
-First, we contract the influence functionals column by column as suggested in~\cite{Jorgensen2020} and depicted schematically in Fig.~\ref{fig:pulse-shaper-process-tensor}c.
+To optimize the control of a non-Markovian open quantum system, we propose to make use of the ideas above and split the computation into two steps.
+First, we contract the influence functionals column by column as \review{explained in detail} in~\cite{Jorgensen2019} and depicted schematically in Fig.~\ref{fig:pulse-shaper-process-tensor}c.
 The result of this computation yields the process tensor in MPS form, which we save.
 Then, we perform a search by repeatedly inserting different system propagators associated with various sets of control parameters.
-This allows us to compute the reduced system dynamics at very low computational cost and thus enables us to find the control parameters that optimize the fidelity of the process.
+This allows us to compute the reduced system dynamics at very low computational cost and thus enables us to find \review{control sequence} parameters that optimize the fidelity of the process.

-\textit{Application to a quantum dot}--- \structure{Quantum dot system Hamiltonian} We demonstrate the performance of the PT-TEMPO approach by applying it to a quantum dot that is strongly coupled to its phonon environment and driven by a configurable laser pulse.
+\textit{Application to a quantum dot}--- We demonstrate the performance of the PT-TEMPO approach by applying it to a quantum dot that is strongly coupled to its phonon environment and driven by a configurable laser pulse.
 We aim to drive the quantum dot into a coherent superposition within a few picoseconds.
 Modelling this is challenging because the evolution timescale is comparable to the memory time, so non-Markovian effects play an important role.

 Figure~\ref{fig:pulse-shaper-process-tensor}a shows a sketch of the experimental setup we model for this purpose.
 The laser pulse shape is modified with a pair of diffraction gratings, lenses, and a spatial light modulator (SLM).
 We consider the ground state and the exciton state of the quantum dot and denote them with $\ket{\downarrow}$ and $\ket{\uparrow}$ respectively.
 Under the rotating wave approximation the system Hamiltonian (with $\hbar=1$) is